 Withholding period: Nil (recommended not to graze for 7 days before treatment and for 7 days after treatment to allow adequate chemical uptake in target weeds).

-Herbicide group: B, Inhibitors of acetolactate synthase (ALS inhibitors)
+Herbicide group: 2 (previously group B), Inhibition of acetolactate and/or acetohydroxyacid synthase (ALS, AHAS inhibitors)

 Resistance risk: High

 The content provided here is for information purposes only and is taken from the Biosecurity Act 2015 and its subordinate legislation, and the Regional Strategic Weed Management Plans (published by each Local Land Services region in NSW).
 It describes the state and regional priorities for weeds in New South Wales, Australia.